mgomez05/turnitin-bigger-coding-exercise/README.md

 ## Instructions for Running this Application

 The instructions in the sections that follow were provided by Facebook when this project was created using **Create React App**.
 I have removed all instructions aside from the `npm start` command, as that is the only command necessary for running the application.
-(The other instructions were provided for all apps created using [Create React App](https://github.com/facebook/create-react-app) and were not relevant.
+(The other instructions were provided for all apps created using [Create React App](https://github.com/facebook/create-react-app) and were not relevant).

 In other words, all you need to do is download the app and run the following command:

 `npm start`